-- First, the final rules require registered entities to supplement product submissions with a "concise explanation and analysis" of the certified product.
-This explanation and analysis must either be accompanied by the documentation relied upon to establish the basis for compliance with the Act and Commission regulations or incorporate the information contained in such documentation with appropriate citations to data sources. - Second, to ensure prompt notice to market participants and to increase transparency, the final rules require registered entities to certify that copies of their product submissions are posted on their websites at the time of the filing.
+- Second, the proposed rules require registered entities to certify that they have undertaken a due diligence review of contract terms and conditions.
+The Commission would like to confirm, for example, that registered entities account for legal conditions or constraints that may materially impact trading of the product. - Third, to ensure prompt notice to market participants and to increase transparency, the proposed rules require registered entities to certify that copies of their product submissions are posted on their websites at the time of the filing.

-How will the final rules affect the product and rule approval procedures currently in effect?
+How will the proposed rules affect the rule approval procedures currently in effect?

-The procedures for submitting a new product, rule or rule amendment for approval will remain largely unchanged.
-However, Commission is adopting two primary amendments:
+The procedures for submitting a new rule or rule amendment for prior approval will remain largely unchanged.
+However, Commission proposes two amendments:

-- To ensure prompt notice to market participants and to increase transparency, the final rule requires registered entities to certify that copies of their submissions are posted on their websites at the time of the filing. - In addition, the Commission is codifying applicable provisions of Section 745 of the Dodd-Frank Act, which established a new standard for the review of new rules or rule amendments.
+- To ensure prompt notice to market participants and to increase transparency, the proposed rule requires registered entities to certify that copies of their rule submissions are posted on their websites at the time of the filing. - In addition, the Commission proposes to codify applicable provisions of Section 745 of the Dodd-Frank Act, which establishes a new standard for the review of new rules or rule amendments.
 The Commission must approve a new rule or rule amendment unless the rule or rule amendment is inconsistent with the Act or Commission regulations.